knola/web/content/microdemocracy.md

   </td>
   <td>
    <p>**Sampled**</p>
-   A statistical sample of the public participates in each decision, weighed by how much the choice impacts them.
+   A statistical sample of the public participates in each decision, weighted by how much the choice impacts them.
   </td>
  </tr>
  <tr>